+Will your child struggle with a sibling being adopted?
+Maybe not.
 Hi Megan, I’m unexpectedly 11 weeks pregnant.
 I have an 8-year-old daughter who I love dearly and share custody of with her father who I’m fairly close with.
-He and his new wife are also expecting a baby due around the same time as mine.
-I am considering adoption for my unborn child.
-It’s very…Read More >
+I am worried that she will struggle with a sibling being adoption.
+Her father and his…Read More >

 As a birth mother and adoption attorney, I have a wealth of experience and information about adoption.
 Please send me your questions and I’ll do my best to answer it.
 I’m always a resource for adoptive families and birth mothers, so don’t hesitate to reach out.